-48. (1) The Board must- (a) advise the Minister on- (i) unemployment insurance policy; and (ii) policies arising out of the application of this Act; 5 (b) make recommendations to the Minister on changes to legislation in so far as it impacts on policy on unemployment or policy on unemployment insurance; and (c) perform any other function which may be requested by the Minister for purposes of giving effect to this Act.
-10 (2) The powers and duties of the Board must be exercised and performed subject to- (a) the provisions of this Act and its constitution contemplated in section 50; (b) any directions issued by the Minister; and (c) any guidelines determined by the Director-General.
-Composition of Unemployment Insurance Board 15 49.
-(1) The Unemployment Insurance Board consists of- (a) a chairperson, who has a deliberative vote in addition to a casting vote and is appointed by the Minister; (b) twelve voting members appointed by the Minister; and 20 (c) the Commissioner, who has a vote.
-20 (2) Of the members referred to in subsection (1)(b)- (a) four members must be nominated by NEDLAC to represent organised labour; (b) four members must be nominated by NEDLAC to represent organised business; and (c) four members must be appointed by the Minister to represent the interests of 25 the State.
-23 (3) A member of the Board contemplated in- (a) subsection (1)(a) and (b) holds office for a period of three years and is eligible for reappointment; and (b) subsection $(1)(c)$ is in an official capacity a member of the Board.
-30 (4) A member vacates office if that member- (a) is removed from office by the Minister as contemplated in subsection (5); or (b) resigns by written notice addressed to the Minister.
-(5) The Minister may remove a member from the Board- (a) in the case of any member contemplated in subsection $(2)(a)$ or (b) , on the 35 request of NEDLAC; (b) for serious misconduct; (c) for permanent incapacity; (d) for being absent from three meetings of the Board without prior permission of the Board unless good cause is shown by the member; or 40 (e) for engaging in any activity that might undermine the functions of the Board.
+- 48. (1) The Board must-

+- (a) advise the Minister on-

+- (i) unemployment insurance policy; and

+(ii) policies arising out of the application of this Act; (iii) policies for minimising unemployment; and (iv) the creation of schemes to alleviate the effects of unemployment; (b) make recommendations to the Minister on changes to legislation in so far as it impacts on policy on unemployment or policy on unemployment insurance; 5 (c) perform any other function which may be requested by the Minister for purposes of giving effect to this Act.
+(2) The powers and duties of the Board must be exercised and performed subject to- (a) the provisions of this Act and its constitution contemplated in section 50; 10 (b) any directions issued by the Minister; and (c) any guidelines determined by the Director-General.
+Composition of Unemployment Insurance Board 49.
+(1) The Unemployment Insurance Board consists of- (a) a chairperson, who has a deliberative vote in addition to a casting vote and is appointed by the Minister; 15 (b) twelve voting members appointed by the Minister; and(c) the Commissioner, who has a vote.
+(2) Of the members referred to in subsection (1)(b)- (a) three members must be nominated by NEDLAC to represent organised 20 labour; 20 (b) three members must be nominated by NEDLAC to represent organised business; (c) three members must be nominated by NEDLAC to represent organisations of community and development interests; and 25 (d) three members must be appointed by the Minister to represent the interests of the State.
+(3) A member of the Board contemplated in- for reappointment; and 30 (b) subsection (1)(c) is in an official capacity a member of the Board.(4) A member vacates office if that member- (a) is removed from office by the Minister as contemplated in subsection (5); or(b) resigns by written notice addressed to the Minister.
+(5) The Minister may remove a member from the Board- 35 (a) in the case of any member contemplated in subsection (2)(a), (b) or (c), on the request of NEDLAC; (b) for serious misconduct;(c) for permanent incapacity; (d) for being absent from three meetings of the Board without prior permission of the Board unless just cause is shown by the member; or 40 (e) for engaging in any activity that might undermine the functions of the Board.
 (6) If a member of the Board vacates office before the expiry of his or her period of office, the Minister must fill the vacancy in accordance with subsections (1) and (2) for the unexpired portion of that period.
-Constitution of Unemployment Insurance Board 45 50.
+45 Constitution of Unemployment Insurance Board 50.
 (1) The Board must as soon as possible after the appointment of its members, prepare and adopt a constitution subject to approval by the Minister.
-(2) The constitution of the Board- (a) must provide for- (i) the establishment and functions of committees of the Board; 50 (ii) subject to subsection (3), the rules for convening and conducting 20 meetings of the Board and its committees, including the quorum required, and for the keeping of minutes; (iii) subject to section 49(1), the voting rights of the different members of, and the manner in which decisions are to be taken by, the Board and its 55 committees; (iv) a code of conduct for Board members;
+(2) The constitution of the Board- (a) must provide for- 50 (i) the establishment and functions of committees of the Board, which must include an appeals committee; (ii) subject to subsection (3), the rules for convening and conducting meetings of the Board and its committees, including the quorum required, and for the keeping of minutes; 55 (iii) subject to section 49(1), the voting rights of the different members of, and the manner in which decisions are to be taken by, the Board and its committees: (iv) a code of conduct for Board members;